benlubas/molten-nvim/README.md

 keep images next to the code they came from.
     - Configurable with the `g:molten_split_direction` and `g:molten_split_size` options.
     - Cannot be used with `g:molten_auto_open_output = true`
+    - Currently, the `wezterm` image provider does not integrate with **tmux**.
+There are issues with allowing images to passing through tmux to wezterm.
+If you are using tmux, you will need to use the `image.nvim` image provider.

 ### Status Line